 Align your Risk Management process with ISO 14971.

 How do you create documents?
 Where are documents kept?
-Who signs off?
+Who approves them?

 You probably noticed that I mentioned documentation and records under Design Control and Risk Management.